JouleCai/geospacelab/README.md

 More detailed instroduction to work with the anaconda environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#),

-### -Required dependencies
+### 2. Required dependencies
-The package was tested in a conda evironment with python>=3.7 and with the OSs: Ubuntu 20..04 and MacOS Big Sur.
-Before installing the package, install the dependencies below in a conda virtual environment.
+The current release requires pre-installation for some dependencies.
+If you are in an annaconda virtual environment, install the dependencies using the commands below:

 ```shell
 pip install toml